 - Height 6' 2", Weight 210 lb.

 - Born October 28, 1982 in Kennewick, WA USA

-Jeremy Bonderman was the first Detroit Tigers player in 35 years to make the jump from A-ball to the Majors when he made his Major League debut in 2003.
-He threw his first shutout on August 23, 2004 against the Chicago White Sox.
-He struck out 14 in that game.
+Jeremy Bonderman was the first Detroit Tigers player in 35 years to make the jump from A ball to the majors when he made his Major League debut in 2003.
+He threw his first shutout on August 23, 2004 against the Chicago White Sox, striking out 14 batters.
 In 2005, he suffered through a bout of elbow soreness, but he came back strong in 2006, going 14-8, 4.08, with 202 strikeouts in 214 innings as the Tigers reached the World Series.
-He also won a game in the Division Series by giving up only 2 runs in 8.1 innings against the New York Yankees.
+He also won a game in the Division Series by giving up only 2 runs in 8 1/3 innings against the New York Yankees.